tgmorton/arxiv-viewer/README.md

 1. Open your browser and navigate to `http://localhost:3000`
 2. Select a category from the dropdown menu
-3. Click on a paper to view more details
+3. Use the search box to find specific papers
-4. Click the "View on ArXiv" button to open the paper on the ArXiv website
+4. Click on a paper row to select it, or use the checkboxes
+5. Expand abstracts using the [more] button or by clicking the abstract
+6. Access PDFs directly using the PDF link
+7. Adjust column widths by dragging the column edges

-## Technologies Used
+## Technologies

-- Node.js and Express for the backend
+- **Backend**: Node.js, Express
-- Vanilla JavaScript for the frontend
+- **Frontend**: Vanilla JavaScript (no frameworks)
-- CSS for styling
-- ArXiv RSS feeds for data
+- **API**: ArXiv API for paper data
+- **Styling**: Custom CSS with responsive design

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.